 C. tommasinianus x C. VANGUARD.
-A nice hybrid with contrasting coloring between outer and inner petals.
-First time in catalogue.
+A nice hybrid with contrasting coloring of outer and inner petals.

-Naturally small corms however are able to give large flowers of striking colour in early spring.
+Has naturally small corms however are able to give a single large flower of striking color in early spring.
 My plants do not give long stolons, but without doubt it is a true C. herbertii

 Crocus x leonidii EGO

-From the group of C. reticulata hybrids selected by me from crossing C. reticulatus x C. angustifolius.
-Janis Ruksans in your monograph kindly offer to name this group of hybrids "Crocuses x leonidii" and in the catalogue first time they are offered under this name.
+From the group of C. reticulata hybrids selected by me from the crossing C. reticulatus x C. angustifolius.
+Janis Ruksans in your monograph kindly offer to name this group of hybrids "Crocuses x leonidii" and in the catalogue they are offered under this name.
 All crocuses x leonidii listed below are sterile plants, hardy in outdoors in our weather condition and firm against virus infection.
 The able to vegetative reproduction is very high.
 Exclusively early flowering!.
-This variety has the largest flowers among all C.reticulata hybrids.
+This variety has the largest flowers among all C. x leonidii hybrids.

 Crocus x leonidii JANIS RUKSANS

 Flowers of medium size, but exclusively colorful.
-Backs of petals are reddish brown.
+The backs of petals are reddish brown.
 This variety was almost lost some year ago and is restored now.

 Flowers are yellow of mustard shade with narrow dark purple stripes.
 Long time I had to restore this nice variety after the strong winter 2006 year when thousands corms was killed or damaged with hardiest frosts.

-Originally from Croatia.
+There is originally from Croatia.
 Large white flowers with dissected red pistils.
-Spring flowering.

 Crocus RAINBOW GOLD

 A very colorful spring flowering crocus.
-Excellent in outdoors.
+One of the easiest in outdoors here.